 Don't forget to take photos of your old home!
 That would be giving all the memories you made there away.

 If you own the house you live in, why not use it for a good purpose?

 Many would ask why you are downsizing when you have your own house.
 The truth is, this is a process you will have to go through one way or another.

 You could sell your house and use the money to improve your new home.

-Alternatively, you could rent your house out to another family, which would be a win-win as you would still own the house, and it would still be significant.
+Alternatively, you could rent your house out to another family, which would be a win-win as you would still own the house (if you wanted to sell the house, then we would suggest setting up a rent to own agreement), and it would still be significant.

 Conclusion on our 10 Smart Downsizing Tips for Empty Nesters: